yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/response-body.md

 ### Go Template Functions

-For increasing the functions available for Go templates, look at the [Sprig Library](http://masterminds.github.io/sprig/) which offers over 70 Go template functions.
+For increasing the functions available to the built in Go templating, we have bundled the [Sprig Library](http://masterminds.github.io/sprig/) which provides over 70 additional functions for transformations.